 2degrees has outstanding commitments with Ericsson Communications Limited ("Ericsson") through 2025, under which Ericsson will provide software, hardware and professional services for certain core network projects and for the supply of Radio Access Network ("RAN") equipment and professional services in connection with 2degrees' 5G deployment.
 The commitments with Ericsson also include provision of all relevant technical support services (including software updates and upgrades for purchased core and RAN products) and other related support services such as spare parts maintenance for the RAN program.
+This commitment increased for further obligations arising during the six months ended June 30, 2021, partially offset by the impact of foreign currency, and is included as a component of the remaining commitments in the table below.

 In September 2020, 2degrees signed a three-year purchase agreement, effective as of September 1, 2020, with a handset manufacturer that requires 2degrees to purchase a minimum number of handsets per quarter for three years (beginning with the third quarter of 2020).
 As part of the purchase agreement, 2degrees committed to allocate a certain portion of its advertising budget per contract year to related marketing.
+This commitment declined for the obligations met and the impact of foreign currency during the six months ended June 30, 2021 and is included as a component of the remaining commitments in the table below.

 In November 2019, 2degrees entered into a RAN sharing agreement with a New Zealand telecommunications provider (the "RAN Sharing Partner") under which the RAN Sharing Partner supplies 2degrees with managed capacity service for a specified number of network sites under an indefeasible right to use arrangement.
 This arrangement allows 2degrees to utilize the third party's network equipment to serve 2degrees customers on 2degrees' own spectrum and replaces certain roaming arrangements with the RAN Sharing Partner.
 The agreement expires in January 2030 and specifies a series of payments over the term of the agreement.
 The cost of the RAN sharing arrangement is recognized within Cost of service in the Condensed Consolidated Statement of Operations on a straight-line basis over the term of the agreement although the payment amounts vary with more significant amounts due in the earlier years.
-Upon the completion and availability of a specified number of sites, additional payments will be due and will begin a series of ongoing quarterly payments to be made over the remainder of the agreement term.
+After a specified number of sites have been completed and are available for service, additional payments will be due and 2degrees will begin to make quarterly payments over the remainder of the agreement term.
 2degrees will pay the ongoing quarterly payments commencing in 2022 through 2024.
-On or prior to August 1, 2023, 2degrees has the right to terminate this agreement effective on February 1, 2025.
-In March 2021, 2degrees paid an amount due under this agreement upon completion and availability of a specified number of sites.
+On or prior to August 1, 2023, 2degrees has the right to terminate this agreement effective February 1, 2025.
+In March 2021 and May 2021, 2degrees paid amounts due under this agreement upon completion and availability of a specified number of sites.
+This commitment declined due to those payments along with the impact of foreign currency during the six months ended June 30, 2021 and is included as a component of the remaining commitments in the table below.